vandi37/flags/README.md

 -fo value_for_flag value_for_other_flag
 ```

-But the last shortcut will use all value that are left
+With multiple shortcuts, the last one will use any remaining values.

 ```string
 -fo value_for_flag value_for_other_flag also_value_for_other_flag ...
 ```

-## Converting to types rules
+## Converting Flags to Types

-You can insert flags into a structure. here are some rules.
+Flags may be inserted into a structure, here are the rules:

-Convert order is:

-### integers (int, int8...int64, uint, uint8...uint64, uintptr, time.Duration, unsafe.Pointer)
+### Integers (int, int8...int64, uint, uint8...uint64, uintptr, time.Duration, unsafe.Pointer)

-1. Converting to base 10
+1. Convert to base 10.

-2. Converting form base 2 to base 16
+2. Convert from base 2 (binary) to base 16 (hex).

-3. for integers (int, int8...int64) converting to time.Duration
+3. For integers (int, int8...int64) convert to time.Duration

-### boolean
+### Boolean

-1. Without args is true
+1. Without arguments, it's true.

-2. Converting to bool (strconv.ParseBool)
+2. Convert to bool using strconv.ParseBool

 ### float (float32, float64)

-Converting to float (strconv.ParseFloat)
+Convert to float using strconv.ParseFloat

-### complex (complex64, complex128)
+### Complex (complex64, complex128)

-Converting to complex (strconv.ParseComplex)
+Convert to complex using strconv.ParseComplex

-### string
+### String

-If there are brackets (", ', `) it trims them and gets the string
+If there are brackets (", ', `) , trim them and get the string

 > [!WARNING]
 >